-Registration for Kids Kare at Home, a sick child and backup child care service for the U-M community, is now open.
+Registration for Kids Kare at Home, a sick-child and backup child care service for the University of Michigan community, is now open.

 This service is for those times when regular care is unavailable.
 For example, when a child needs to stay home due to illness, but the parent must be on campus or at work, a Kids Kare caregiver may be available to provide backup care in the home.